cysouw/diathesis/text/c01_introduction.md

 The designation *pertinenz* refers to the fact that the new subject is necessarily the possessor of the accusative object *Haare*, 'hair'.
 Such inherent possessors turn up in various diatheses, and all instances will be designated with the qualifier *pertinenz*.
 The most famous one is the ~~pertinenzdativ~~ (see [@sec:summary-pertinenzdativ]), but there are various others, like the ~~pertinenzinversiv~~ (see [@sec:summary-pertinenzinversiv]).

 ::: ex
 a.
-Der Friseur schneidet dem Miniter die Haare.
+Der Friseur schneidet dem Minister die Haare.
 b.
 Der Minister hat die Haare geschnitten ^?^(durch den Friseur).
 c.
-Der Minister will die Haare von dem Frisuer geschnitten haben.
+Der Minister will die Haare von dem Friseur geschnitten haben.
 :::

 ## Conversive diatheses ~~[OBJ › SBJ › PBJ]~~